ash2005/java-sc/README.md

 ###0.0.1-RELEASE has bean released###

-Windows version can be found at ```https://github.com/chocotan/java-sc/releases```
+Windows version can be found at ```https://github.com/chocotan/java-sc/releases``` 

-Linux version can be build from java sources using maven:
+Linux version can be built from java sources using maven:
 ```
 mvn clean package assembly:assembly
 java -jar target/io.loli.sc-jar-with-dependencies.jar